Last Updated on March 30, 2021 by Dani

 8 Bid For A Room Or Book A Mystery Room

 If you enjoy gambling (and winning!), bidding for a room can be a fun game to play.
 Some hotel booking websites give you the option to bid for a room.
-There’s even a website that helps you put in the best bids and shows you what rooms in the category (how many stars) and in the neighborhood you bid for have gone for in the past.
 A friend of mine does this regularly and scored a room in a mid-level hotel in Midtown Manhattan for only $60 a night – that’s an incredible bargain!
 If you’re willing to put in some time to research the best ways to go about bidding for rooms, this is a great way to find cheap accommodation.
 Read this article to get started bidding on hotel rooms.

 The other option for adventurous travelers to save money on accommodation is to book a ‘mystery room’.
 With this option, you’ll only know what neighborhood the room is in and what amenities the hotel has, but you won’t find out where you’re staying until after the booking is confirmed.
 I once ended up in The Kimpton in Washington DC when I booked a mystery room and it is to this day one of my favorite hotels ever – and I paid only $65 for it!